gbtan7/kvm-automation/docs/setup-sys.md

 The next step will be to update Grub
 ```
-$ sudo update-grub2 -u -a "all"
+$ sudo update-grub2 -u -k "all"
 ```
 ## Setting up subsystem with the right permission